NEONScience/NEON-Data-Skills/_posts/LIDAR/2015-06-30-Create-Lidar-CHM-R.md

 NEON (National Ecological Observatory Network) will provide derived LiDAR products as one of its many free ecological data products.
-These products will come in a [geotiff](http://trac.osgeo.org/geotiff/ "geotiff (read more)") format, which is simply a raster format, that is spatially located on the earth.
-Geotiffs can be easily accessed using the `raster` package in R.
+These products will come in a [geotiff](http://trac.osgeo.org/geotiff/ "geotiff (read more)") format, which is a `tif` raster format that is spatially located on the earth.
+Geotiffs can be accessed using the `raster` package in R.

 A common first analysis using LiDAR data is to derive top of the canopy height values from the LiDAR data.
 These values are often used to track changes in forest structure over time,